Research & Clinical Trials

 Tiffany received her Masters of Public Health in Epidemiology and Global Communicable Diseases and her Bachelors of Science in Health Science from the University of South Florida.

 Bio: Anton has been working with Borland-Groover since 2016.
 His experience includes assisting at the University of North Florida (UNF) Economics and geography Department and as a AVID math and science tutor.

-Anton received his Associates in Arts from UNF and is eligible for his Bachelors in Psychology in December of 2016 from the University of North Florida.
+Anton received his Bachelors in Psychology from the University of North Florida.